Donald Trump brings Foxconn to Wisconsin

 “To make such an incredible investment, [Foxconn Chairman Terry Gou] put his faith and confidence in the future of the American economy.
 In other words, if I didn’t get elected, he definitely would not be spending $10 billion,” Mr. Trump said, making the announcement at the White House.

-“You see exactly what I’m saying,” said Mr. Trump. ” Our administration’s work to remove job-killing regulations — he’s been watching — to institute Buy American and Hire American, and all of those policies, and to pursue the steps necessary to revitalize American industry, including repealing and replacing Obamacare.”
+“You see exactly what I’m saying,” Mr. Trump said. ” Our administration’s work to remove job-killing regulations — he’s been watching — to institute Buy American and Hire American, and all of those policies, and to pursue the steps necessary to revitalize American industry, including repealing and replacing Obamacare.”

 The plant in southeast Wisconsin will cost $10 billion and initially add 3,000 jobs to the economy, although the project has the potential for as many as 13,000 jobs in the near future.